Italy in May is gorgeous. It’s a beautiful time to visit almost anywhere in Italy. In some places, it’s the best time to visit.

 The Dolomites With Kids In May

 From late May, The Dolomites is an excellent destination for kids.
-Lifts are open and you can go for easy walks and stop at the family-friendly huts for lunch and playtime (many have playgrounds or animals).
+Some lifts are open and you can go for easy walks and stop at the family-friendly huts for lunch and playtime (many have playgrounds or animals).

 You can also head into charming Bolzano to see Ötzi, the Ice Man.